dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 (defn calling2 ^double [] (circle-area (fp 1.0 2.0 3.0)))
 ```

 The only host-interop is getting the value of π.
-Compiling (with direct linking turned on) and decompiling to C#, we get:
+Compiling `fb` (with direct linking turned on) and decompiling to C#, we get:

 ```C#